It is through the cracks in our humanity that the light within often shines brightest

 -- Randy Constan

 The list below describes the core beliefs forming the basis for all material provided by this ministry and website.
 More thorough explanations of key topics are found in articles elsewhere on the site.
 The list is not meant to be all inclusive.
 It does however speak to many points typically seen in statements of faith published by other organizations, especially in areas where such statements have caused needless exclusion, condemnation, or stumbling blocks that hinder the faith of believers.

 All are welcome in God's kingdom

-Christ claimed to be "the way, the truth, and the light" and said "no one comes to the father except by me" (John.14:6).
-Christ also revealed himself to be God in human form saying, "I and the father are one" (John 10:30) and "he who has seen me has seen the father" (John.14:9-10).
-Jesus warned that the road to destruction is wide (Matt.7:13-14) and that many are on that road!
-Further, he warned us not to seek to enter the Kingdom of heaven by any other means, saying that many would try and fail (Luke.13:24).
-For this reason, all the efforts of Through the Cracks Ministries start with encouraging those seeking God to start and end with Jesus Christ and trust him with their lives.
-Christ is the only guaranteed way to eternal life, and he always confirms his presence to those that come to him with simple childlike faith.
-Christ alone gives us the power to become the children of God (John.1:12).
+Christ claimed to be "the way, the truth, and the light" and said "no one comes to the father except by me" (John 14:6).
+Christ also revealed himself to be God in human form saying, "I and the father are one" (John 10:30) and "he who has seen me has seen the father" (John 14:9‑10).
+Jesus warned that the road to destruction is wide (Matt.7:13‑14) and that many are on that road!
+He Further warned us not to seek to enter the Kingdom of heaven by any other means, saying that many would try and fail (Luke 13:24).

 Salvation not revocable,